-WLD102 Welding Lab A 3 credits
+WLD102 Welding Lab A 3 credits (1 lec, 4 lec lab hrs/wk)

 Development of the student's ability to weld on a variety of metals using a variety of welding processes.
 The skill development of the course will include print reading and interpretation, material layout and cutting, joint preparation, process determination, machine setup, welding and inspection of final project.
 Emphasis will be on welding techniques that meet or exceed industrial standards.